abdoulboubacar/worldchat/README.md

 Maybe you don't have <a href="http://getcomposer.org/doc/00-intro.md#system-requirements">composer installed</a>?

 No bueno?
-Add an issue here on github or get a hold of me on twitter and I'll help you out.
+Add an issue here on github or get in touch with <a href="http://twitter.com/montanaflynn">me on twitter</a> and I'll help you out.